Jeff Pearlman: Books

 His seventh book, a biography of Brett Favre titled Gunslinger, was released in October 2016 and spent considerable time on the New York Times bestseller's list.
 In Gunslinger, Pearlman chronicles Favre's life, from his early years in Kiln, Mississippi and playing quarterback for the high school team coached by his father, through his years at the University of Southern Mississippi in Hattiesburg and his NFL career with the Atlanta Falcons, Green Bay Packers, New York Jets, and Minnesota Vikings.
 In addition to reporting on Favre's football career, Pearlman addresses Favre's life off the field including his marriage and family life as well as his problems with alcohol and pain medication.
 Pearlman did not interview Favre for the book but he did interview some of Favre's family members and many teammates and coaches.

 Pearlman wrote Football for a Buck, released in 2018, about the short-lived United States Football League.
 It was on the New York Times Best Seller list for several months.
+That year, Pearlman also served as the guest editor for The Best American Sports Writing 2018.
 In 2020, he released Three-Ring Circus: Kobe, Shaq, Phil, and the Crazy Years of the Lakers Dynasty, about the 2000s Los Angeles Lakers.
 In 2022, Pearlman released The Last Folk Hero: The Life and Myth of Bo Jackson, a biography of Bo Jackson.

+In 2025, Pearlman released his first non-sports book, Only God Can Judge Me: The Many Lives of Tupac Shakur, a biography of Tupac Shakur.
+Pearlman interviewed over 600 people for the book.